undergroundairlines/Njord-SAA/README.md

 # Njord-SAA
 The Njord SAA (Submersible Amphibius Aircraft) is a submersible aircraft which can transition automatically from underwater travel to aerial flight.
 To resurface, it can empty it's 2 ballast tanks, pitch almost 90° directly up, and launch itself above the surface.
 When the surface is breached, it deploys 2 sets (yes, that means 4 wings total) of wings, and switches motors to a much higher RPM to produce enough thrust for flight.
+The reason for this project was we thought a amphibius aircraft so we designed It.
+We always wanted a drone/plane and this was our best chance to get one.
 <img width="2560" height="1440" alt="Njord SAA v2" src="https://github.com/user-attachments/assets/211fdac3-f863-4c79-8a53-dfd4f5994471" />
 # Features
 * Deployable wings: The main visual feature of the Njord SAA is its wings, having 2 sets of deployable wings which allow having good hydrodynamics underwater, while still being able to produce enough lift to fly.
 The rear set of wings deploy forwards and meet the forward most wings at their tips.